-Does setting your fees based on fear, haggling or a random throw of the dice sound good to you?
-Well, unfortunately, the majority of chiropractors fall prey to this “triple trap” and use one of these methods to arrive at their fee schedule.
-In today’s post, we will discuss the strategic science of setting your fees for profit and positioning.
+Despite what happens in the offices of many or most chiropractors, there IS a science to setting your chiropractic fees.
+Sadly, many chiropractors create their fee schedule based on fear, haggling or a random throw of the dice.
+In today’s post, we will discuss the strategic science of setting your chiropractic fees for profit and positioning.
 Here’s why and how:

 WHY THE “TRIPLE TRAP” WON’T SERVE YOU WELL

 From my informal research in speaking to chiropractors at my seminars, emails from the profession, and even some coaching clients, I would estimate that approximately half of the DC’s set their fees based out of fear.
-They intentionally keep their fees low to “fly under the radar” of insurance companies hoping to ward off an audit.
+If you are setting your chiropractic fees intentionally low to “fly under the radar” of insurance companies hoping to ward off an audit.
 Other than PI carriers (with whom you don’t have a contract) and mandated payers (such as Medicare or Work Comp), low fees do nothing to protect you.
 After all, commercial payers have their fee schedule; if you are a contracted provider with them, you are bound to accept it.
 If you are not, you don’t have to accept their reimbursement as payment in full; then again, they are not going to pay you anymore.
 So either way, these payers don’t really care what you charge.
 They are paying the same regardless.

-In the case of PI carriers, there is just a great of an argument to keep your fees high and virtually no argument to keep them low.
+In the case of PI carriers, there is just a great of an argument to be setting your chiropractic fees high and virtually no argument to keep them low.
 Many PI payers pay at or near 100%, so low fees serve only to get you paid less than what you could be charging.

 Perhaps the biggest fee fear factor, however, is in the face of patients.
 Too many chiropractors are afraid to charge their patients for what they do and look for creative ways to not collect co-insurance, co-pays or deductibles.